Skip to content

 The Tabon Caves

-The more than 25-million-year-old Tabon limestone caves, or the country’s “Cradle of Civilization” as some like to call them, are located on Palawan Island.
-They became famous after a team of scientists discovered the remains of ancient people, stone tools, jade ornaments, pottery, and other everyday objects there in 1962.
+The more than 25-million-year-old Tabon limestone caves, or the country’s “Cradle of Civilization” as some call them, are located on Palawan Island.
+They became famous after a team of scientists discovered the remains of ancient people, stone tools, jade ornaments, pottery, and other everyday objects in 1962.
 The findings are 22-24 thousand years old!

 Fort San Pedro